 Hi!
-My name is Mika Sutinen and I work as a Senior Database Administrator for a Finnish company called Tieto.
+My name is Mika Sutinen and I work as a Lead Database Administrator and Product Owner for a Finnish company called Tieto.
 I’ve been with the company from 1998 and most of that time I’ve worked with our healthcare solution, now known as Lifecare.
-Besides the daily work of administering SQL Server and Windows servers my work also includes the role of a technical architect for some of our biggest customers.
-In the latter role I am responsible for making sure that our customers have their infrastructure designed and implemented in a way that satisfies the requirements for highly critical healthcare systems.
+As a Microsoft Data Platform expert and a Product Owner, my daily work revolves around databases and related Data Platform technologies.
+I have also done quite a bit to introduce database DevOps tools and practices to our company.

 I’ve worked with a wide variety of software and technologies over the years, getting involved with SQL Server has definitely been the most rewarding experience so far.
 While SQL Server has played it’s part in my work for almost two decades, it was around 2010 when it became my number one interest.

 I also blog when ever I find the time to do so.
 I mostly write about SQL Server and Windows administration, mostly because I find these two subjects tend to go hand in hand and they’re what I know the best.
 I’m also in Twitter (@SQLFinn)

 I’ve been involved with IT for many years and in several different roles and positions that has helped me to gain a variety of skills.

 - SQL Server Administration